Kamzie/20-Web-Projects-With-Vanilla-JavaScript/1 Form Validator/readme.md

 Link will be placed here

-soonish commi this asap !!
+soonish commit this asap !!